On Onboard LiDAR-based Flying Object Detection: Experimental Evaluation

 \subsection{Real-world experiments}

-Three outdoor experiments with one target \ac{UAV} and one observer \ac{UAV} were executed to test the detection system under realistic conditions close to the intended deployment.
-Both the target and the observer were equipped with RTK-GPS which was used as a ground-truth and the observer carried the Ouster OS0-128 sensor.
-The first experiment consisted of manually controlled flight of both \acp{UAV} with varying speeds and mutual distance.
-In the second experiment, the observer autonomously followed the target based on data from the detection system, and in the third experiment, autonomous interception of the target was performed with the detector employed as a source of data for an interception planning algorithm.
-Results from the simulations are presented in the graphs in Fig.~\ref{fig:rw_results} and in Table~\ref{tab:exp_results}.
-It may be observed that with noise, filtering improves the average position estimation error.
+Several outdoor experiments with one target \ac{UAV} and one observer \ac{UAV} were executed to evaluate the detection system under realistic conditions close to the intended deployment.
+Both the target and the observer were equipped with RTK-GPS, which was used as a source of ground truth localization, and the observer carried the Ouster OS1-128 sensor.
+Similarly as in the simulated experiments, the \acp{UAV} were following agile pre-planned trajectories (see Fig.~\ref{fig:exp_trajectories} and Table~\ref{tab:exp_trajparams}), although the dynamic constraints were reduced and the minimal distance was limited to \SI{15}{\metre} for safety reasons.
+The same metrics as in the simulated experiments were measured and the results are presented in Fig.~\ref{fig:exp_results} and Table~\ref{tab:exp_results}.

+It may be observed that the recall is overall worse than in the simulations.
+We assume that this is because of a lower reflectivity of the real target (which is modeled as ideal in the simulations), causing the ray reflections to not be registered by the sensor at higher distances.
+Unlike in the simulations, the probability distribution of $\pnt{w}$ changes based on multiple factors, such as motion of the observer, distance of the target, or fluctuations in the magnetic field measurements of the onboard magnetometer.
+This complicates evaluation of the expected error of the detected position over distance.
+However, the observed data overall corresponds well with the simulations where noise was emulated based on the sensor parameters reported by the manufacturers, as indicated by the graphs in Fig.~\ref{fig:exp_results}.